-People who love Toro snow throwers and snow blowers have a little secret that Southerners might not understand.
+People who love Toro snow blowers and snow throwers have a little secret that Southerners with their lawn mowers might not understand.
 It can be really great to get up in the morning after a snowstorm, bundle up in layers and walk outside.
 The air is fresh, invigorating and so clear that everything sparkles like diamonds.
 Firing off the Toro snow blower and seeing the plumes of snow flying into the air can be downright fun.

 Now to be honest, by the end of an ultra-snowy winter many of those good feelings will have worn off.
 Clearing snow for the tenth or twentieth time is not nearly as much fun as it was at the beginning of winter.
 By then, the primary feeling one gets is gratitude that the Toro is getting the job done as easily and quickly as possible.